ctec-126-spring-2019/final-project-zhongchai/README.md

 **Wednesday, June 5, 2019 - Milestone No. 2**: This milestone will require you and or your team to meet with the instructor to review your progress.
 Students are expected to have 50% of their project completed by this milestone.
 Create a file named **milestone2.md** and add it to your repository.

-**Wednesday, June 12, 2018 - Milestone No. 3**: Project Update No. 2 - This milestone will require you and or your team to meet with the instructor to review your progress.
+**Wednesday, June 12, 2018 - Milestone No. 3**: This milestone will require you and or your team to meet with the instructor to review your progress.
 Students are expected to have 75% of their project completed by this milestone.
 Create a file named **milestone3.md** and add it to your repository.

 **Wednesday, June 19, 2019**: All students will present their work to the class.
 Failure to present your work will result in a grade of zero for the Final Project.